firmai/firmai.github.io/articles/index.md

 ### Industry Machine Learning:

+A curated list of applied machine learning and data science notebooks and libraries accross different industries.
+The code in this repository is in Python (primarily using jupyter notebooks) unless otherwise stated.

+&nbsp;
 | <!-- -->                         | <!-- -->                         | <!-- -->                          |
 | -------------------------------- | -------------------------------- | --------------------------------- |
 | [Accommodation & Food](#accommodation)             | [Agriculture](#agriculture)           | [Banking & Insurance](#bankfin)               |